nmenant/ci-cd-env-setup/README.md

     # Allow the user to run docker command without sudo - needed for Minishift
     sudo groupadd docker
     sudo usermod -aG docker $USER

+If you use vanilla CentOS, you need to:

+    install libvirt and qemu-kvm.  <https://docs.okd.io/latest/minishift/getting-started/setting-up-virtualization-environment.html#for-linux>
+    make sure that your PATH variable contains /usr/local/bin

 Reboot your VM. it's required to be able to run docker command without sudo.
 Changes won't be taken into account until a restart is done.